mantidproject/mantidimaging/docs/user_docs/explanations/reconstructions/algorithms.rst

 PDHG-TV
 ^^^^^^^

 Primal Dual Hybrid Gradient optimiser with Total Variation regularisation.

 This is an advanced iterative optimised reconstruction algorithm, described in the paper below.
-The user can adjust regularisation parameter alpha, the figure shows a 2 values of alpha for a reconstructed slice.
+The user can adjust regularisation parameter alpha, the figure shows two values of alpha applied to a reconstructed slice.

 .. figure:: ../../../_static/pdhg_tv_alpha.png
     :alt: PDHG-TV with alpha=0.1 on the left and alpha=10 on the right